cvdabbeele/awsSsm/README.md

 ![awsEc2CreateAmzonLinuxStep7](images/awsEc2CreateAmzonLinuxStep7.png)

 ## Connect to the Instance
-Now that the AWS SSM agent is installed, we can connect directly to the EC2 instance using the Session Manager. (no password nor SSH keypair needed)
+Now that the AWS SSM agent is installed, we can connect directly to the EC2 instance using the *Session Manager*. (no password nor SSH keypair needed, nor any Security Group)

 Wait until the instance has completely initialized, select it and press connect
 ![awsEc2ConnectStep1](images/awsEc2ConnectStep1.png)